Relics of Zlătari Church

-At a small church in Bucharest, Romania, are the relics of St. Cyprian the Mage, the patron saint of necromancers, witches, and sorcerers, who lived in the 3rd century CE.
+At a small church in Bucharest, Romania, are the relics of St. Cyprian the Mage, the patron saint of necromancers, witches, and sorcerers, who lived in the third century.
 The preserved arm of the ancient magician, which rests in Zlătari Church, is believed by many to have the power to lift curses and spells when touched.

 One of these people was a fellow pagan who desired the hand of a Christian woman named Justina, who had taken private vows of chastity.
 The pagan asked Cyprian to cast a spell on Justina and induce her to fall in love with him.
 Cyprian summoned demons to corrupt her, but her prayers were too strong, and she made the sign of the cross, which thwarted their efforts.